-All exams: open from 12AM - 10PM(EST) on the date shown in this calendar, proctored by Honorlock.
-Decide a time to begin no later than 6pm EST (for finals, start before 5pm EST).
+All exams: open from 6AM - 10PM, proctored by Honorlock.
+Decide a time to begin no later than 6pm EST (for finals, before 5pm EST).
+Exam closes automatically at 10pm, or 3 hours after you start (4 hours for finals), whichever comes first.